Registering To Vote

 How to Register

-Qualified U.S. citizens can register to vote by filling out a Virginia Voter Registration Application form from the State's Web site (https://www.elections.virginia.gov/registration/index.html) or a National Voter Registration application form.
-These forms can be obtained and filled out at the County Registrar's Office or at any DMV in the State of Virginia.
+Qualified U.S. citizens can register to vote by filling out the online Virginia Voter Registration Application or a National Voter Registration application form.
+Physical forms can be obtained and filled out at the County Registrar's Office or at any DMV in the State of Virginia.
+Click here to check your registration status.

 When to Register